jdaniellhebert/ivport_4/README.md

 * Conjecture for failure (not tested):  The difference between the two tests is electrically different because of the fanout of the second board over the cluster connector.
 The signals are high speed and the line impedence is likely modified.
 Other commenters have indicated that they are seeing intermittant errors.
 * Next steps:  use high speed scope / logic analyzer to look at signal lines.
 I am not sure I will do this as there is no clear path to rework the board.

-#### Message to IVMech and potential customers / purchasers of this product.
-* IVMech -- I have been unable to reproduce the advertised function of your product.
-I would hope that you would consider your reputation and remedy this.
-I have spent considerable time reverse engineering and have been unable to make it work.
-This is particularly frustrating because you have not documented your product nor shared the schematics and you are clearly not responding to support questions from your customers.
-I will be asking for a refund.
-* Potential customers:  I believe the 4x and 2x boards work as advertised for the single board configuration.
-Multiple board does not seem to work.
-The software provided does not seem complete and contains bugs.